AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### NextDNS

-[NextDNS](https://nextdns.io/) provides publicly accessible unfiltered resolvers with no logging in addition to its freemium configurable filtering resolvers with optional logging.
+[NextDNS](https://nextdns.io/) provides publicly accessible non-filtering resolvers with no logging in addition to its freemium configurable filtering resolvers with optional logging.

 #### Unfiltered